Digital-first publishing and a new website at CharityCommsCreating an alternative to PDFs and internal content structures

 We combined everything we learned in this discovery phase with creative thinking about possible options.
 We considered existing and future CharityComms publications, in particular focusing on CharityComms’ innovation report.

 We then created wireframes and a prototype for a digital-first innovation report.
-We decided to use Divi as a page-builder that would integrate easily with their existing setup, provide flexibility and be easy for the team to use.
+We decided to use Divi as a page-builder that would integrate easily with their existing CMS setup, provide flexibility in terms of page components, and be easy for the team to use.

 We also created a roadmap with practical steps for creating a more integrated content ecosystem, where publications join up seamlessly with CharityComms events, communities and other content.